Infineon/multi-half-bridge/README.md

 * Efficient design for multi-motor applications
 * Less communication with µC through integrated PWM generator and zero clock diagnosis
 * Reducing external components to meet EMC requirements
+* The board is stackable if you change the position of a resistor, [see here](https://raw.githubusercontent.com/infineon/assets/master/Pictures/TLE94112_Arduino_Shield_Pin_out.png)
+* LED driver on the first half-bridge

 ## Target Applications:
 * Multi-motor applications